top of page

 Bio

-Jessica Tran is a doctoral candidate at the University of Minnesota studying Natural Resources Science and Management.
-As an environmental social scientist using participatory methods, her research and teaching focus on environmental justice, sense of place, and the social impacts of climate change.
+Dr. Jessica Tran is an environmental social scientist.
+Her research and teaching focus on environmental justice, Indigenous natural resource management, sense of place, and the social impacts of climate change.
 Along her career, she has fed anacondas and counted seals along the Alaskan coast.

 Academic Background